WIMS Scholarship for AAMC Women Early Career Faculty Professional Development Seminar

 To all School of Medicine women assistant professors:

 Each year, the Association of Amerian Medical Colleges (AAMC) holds an Early-Career Women Professional Development Seminar.
-The University of Kansas Women in Medicine & Science Organization (WIMS) has up to 2 scholarships available to cover registration costs for the seminar, which will be held July 13-16, 2013 in Englewood, Colorado.
+The University of Kansas Women in Medicine & Science Organization (WIMS) has up to 2 scholarships available to cover the registration fee for the seminar, which is held in early July in Englewood, Colorado.

 The Early-Career Women Faculty Professional Development Seminar is a three and a half-day program designed for women at the assistant professor level (tenure track is not required).
 KU-WIMS sponsors registration costs for up to one MD and one PhD each year.